May 11, 2023 Christine Leacox

 Once you have created a script or at least an outline for your video, it is time to get “on set” and “rolling”.

-The Importance of Good Sound in Your Videos
+Importance of Sound Quality

 To convey the message you want to get across, you need to ensure your audience can hear it and isn’t distracted by unpleasant noises.